hbowie/SoftDevBigIdeas-23/content/Make Problems Visible.md

 Another benefit of early discovery of problems is that it is generally easier for team members at this point to understand how and why they occurred, and to figure out how to reduce the likelihood of similar problems in the future.

-Note that making problems visible is a central tenet of <a href="https://en.wikipedia.org/wiki/Lean_manufacturing" class="reflink" target="ref">Lean</a>, as indicated in this New York Times article from 2007:
+Note that making problems visible is a central tenet of [Lean](https://en.wikipedia.org/wiki/Lean_manufacturing), as indicated in this New York Times article from 2007:

 {:include-quote:A shock to the system to make problems visible}